 What can I expect after treatment?

-IPL treatments generally take between 15 and 30 minutes and require no anesthesia.
+IPL treatments generally take between 15 and 30 minutes.
 Patients report discomfort afterward similar to a mild sunburn and skin may be red for a few hours.
 Over the next few weeks, treated brown spots may darken, fade and flake off.
 A series of up to four treatments administered at one month intervals may be required for optimal results.

 Other Sun Spot Treatments

 Treatments like laser skin resurfacing that are designed to smooth out the texture of the skin are also used to diffuse brown spots.
 The type of treatment your physician chooses will depend on whether you have deep sun damage and whether you have red spots in addition to brown areas.

 Used on a variety of skin conditions in addition to brown spots, Fraxel ReStore uses pulses from a laser directed at tiny areas of skin in a desired area.
 Pulses cause controlled damage, resulting in the body growing new, youthful skin to grow back and replace damaged skin.
 Treatment lasts about 30 minutes.
 You may experience some redness and swelling for a day or two, and you will need to protect the skin with sun screen and other skin protection.